johannes-titz/mimosa/README.md

 gender schools than for mixed gender schools.
 But the effect is not reliable since the confidence intervals are quite wide.

-## Limitations

-Mimosa is simple and easy to use, which comes at the cost of some limitations.
-The biggest is that it can only be applied to 2-level models.
-But this shortcoming seems justified because 2-level models are sufficient for most behavioral research.
-Indeed, in a work on power (Arend & Schäfer, 2019), the authors only dealt with 2-level models.
-A second limitation is that only “normal” regression models can be specified.
-Logistic regression is not implemented as it requires a different output.
-Again, for many analyses in behavioral science, a normal regression will be sufficient.
-More advanced options, such as choosing the estimation algorithm, are not provided as they will usually not be used by most analysts and will overwhelm beginners.
-The goal of mimosa is to provide a simple tool that covers many use cases in behavorial research and is suited for beginners.
-Obviously, mimosa will be further developed and maintained for this purpose, but it will not become a bloated jack–of-all-trades device.
-Instead, if there is a need for other use cases, mimosa could serve as a basis for a distinct “sibling application”.
-This would follow the general philosophy of
-mimosa: Do one thing, and do it well.

 ## Issues and Support

 If you find any bugs, please use the issue tracker at: